 In the early 1850s, Isaac Merritt Singer inventing the first really practical sewing machine of the times.
 Instead of a circular shuttle movement and a horizontally angled needle, the Singer machine used a straight needle that worked vertically.
 This made it comparatively easy to use and inexpensive to produce, and "Singer" rapidly became a household name in sewing.

-Over the following decades, Singer continued developing his improved sewing machine to include the following features:
+Over the following decades, the Singer Manufacturing Company continued developing his improved sewing machine to include the following features:

 - A traverse shuttle